oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 **Non-normative Subscription Example**

-A notional OpenC2 Consumer that implemented actuator profiles `alpha` and `iota` and had a device identifier of `zulu` would subscribe using the following topic filters:
+A notional OpenC2 Consumer that implements actuator profiles `alpha` and `iota` and has a device identifier of `zulu` would subscribe using the following topic filters:

 * `oc2/cmd/all`